wangyu09/exkaldi/README.md

 3. Use KenLm as languange model backend.

 4. Support communication between local host and linux server (The ideal environment of Exkaldi is linux server).

+The goal of exkaldi is to help developer build a high-performance ASR system with Python language easily.

 ## Installation
 1. If you have not installed Kaldi ASR toolkit, clone the Kaldi ASR toolkit repository firstly.